The most recent Abraham Garner (that I know of) - my Great Uncle. A man with many addresses, careers, and maybe mysteries.

 In 1897, Ernest Richard was born, also in Leytonstone

-On February 12th 1900, they were living at 1 Waddon New Road in Croydon, which was his father's address, and where Leonard George’s birth is recorded..
+On February 12th, 1900, they are living at 1 Waddon New Road in Croydon, which was his father's address, and where Leonard George’s birth is recorded.
 Abraham was now working as a commercial Traveller “in Paper”.

-Sadly, Abraham John’s wife Agnes Sophia died on December 11th 1900, aged only 32.
-She was living in West Ham at the time of her death presumably with the family and was buried on April 5th 1900, in Newham
+Sadly, Abraham John’s wife Agnes Sophia died on December 11th, 1900, aged only 32.
+She was living in West Ham at the time of her death, presumably with the family, and was buried in Newham

-The April of 1901 shows the family now living at 268 Thorold Road, Ilford
+April of 1901 shows the family now living at 268 Thorold Road, Ilford, coincidentally or not where there was a large papermill back then

 Agnes M Garner 14, Ruth Garner 11, Francis H Garner 8, William J Garner 6, Ernest R Garner 4, Leonard G Garner 1, and servant Mabel M Shea 30